-Offenders are punishable by imprisonment for not more than six months and/or a fine of not more than \$5,000 (not more than \$10,000 for organizations), 18 U.S.C.
-1752(b).
 Obstructing Secret Service officers in the performance of their protective duties is also a federal crime and is punishable by imprisonment for not more than one year and/or a fine of not more than \$1,000, 18 U.S.C.
 3056(d).

-The Conference bill increases the penalties for violation of section 1752 from imprisonment for not more than six months to imprisonment for not more than one year; unless the offense results in significant bodily injury158 or the offender uses or carries a deadly or dangerous weapon during and in relation to the offense, in which case the offense is punishable by imprisonment for not more than 10 years, proposed 18 U.S.C.
-1752(b).
+Section 602 of the Act increases the penalties for violation of 18 U.S.C.
+1752 from imprisonment for not more than six months to imprisonment for not more than one year; unless the offense results in significant bodily injury175 or the offender uses or carries a deadly or dangerous weapon during and in relation to the offense, in which case the offense is punishable by imprisonment for not more than 10 years, 18 U.S.C.
+1752(b) as amended by the Act.
 As a general rule applicable here, crimes punishable by imprisonment for not more than six months are subject as an alternative to a fine of not more than \$5,000; crimes punishable by imprisonment for not more than one year by a fine of not more than \$100,000 as an alternative; crimes punishable by imprisonment for more than one year by a fine of not more than \$250,000; and in each case organizations are subject to maximum fines that are twice the amount to which an individual might be fined, 18 U.S.C.
 3571, 3559.